codeshaine/carter/readme.md

-what is done

-(havent tested)

-- update : seller , user, product

-what needs to done
-NOTE THAT YOU HAVENT MADE USE OF REDIS CLLIENT

--product rotue

-- file upload
-- pagination for routes with large list of data
 - meesage to seller and user mail on purchase and cancel product delivery
 - email sendign when user pruchase somehign and showing the pruchased item in the seller dashboard